itpenciles/penciles/README.md

 1.  **Look at your browser's address bar.** It will most likely say `http://localhost:5173`.
 Note the exact origin (the `http://...:port` part).
 2.  **Go to the login page.** It will now show a **"Configuration Notice"** box with the exact Client ID the app is currently using.
 3.  **Compare this Client ID** character-for-character with the Client ID you have in your `.env` file (for local development) or in your Render Environment Variables (for production).
-4. If they don't match, copy the correct ID from Google Console, paste it into your `.env` file or Render settings, and **immediately proceed to the next step.**
+4. If they don't match, copy the correct ID from Google Console, paste it into your `.env` file (with the `VITE_` prefix) or Render settings, and **immediately proceed to the next step.**

 <br>